-The BLM Dillon Office's recent evaluation review of their 2005-6 Resource Management Plan indicated that their current plan is still effective, and they chose not to update it.
-The closest BLM land to the $N\frac{1}{2}N\frac{1}{2}$ of Section 24 is about 0.75 miles away.
-Private land and other State land bounds the area proposed for licensure.
+The BLM's Dillon Field Office's recent evaluation review of their 2005-6 Resource Management Plan indicated that their current plan is still effective, and they chose not to update it.

 The BLM recently prepared a "Draft Resource Management Plan Amendment (RMPA)/Draft Environmental Impact Statement (DEIS) to analyze potential amendments to specific" Greater Sage Grouse (GRSG) "goals, objectives, and management actions contained in 77 existing RMPs to enhance GRSG conservation through management of GRSG habitats on BLM-administered lands."
 BLM released this draft Greater Sage Grouse Conservation plan on March 14, 2024.
 Neither a final EIS nor a Record of Decision on this plan has been published at present.
 Continuation may be driven by 2024 election results.
 The draft plan has six alternatives.
 BLM lists alternative 5 as their preferred alternative.
 This alternative "considers other potential alignments of habitat management areas and associated management to balance GRSG conservation with public land uses."
 It has various flexibilities and includes "removal of the withdrawal from mineral entry recommendation and prioritization strategies."
 BLM also notes "Identifying a preferred alternative does not indicate any decision or commitments from the BLM.
 In developing the Proposed RMPA/Final EIS, the next stage of the planning process, the decision maker may select various goals, objectives, allocations and management prescriptions from each of the alternatives analyzed in the Draft RMPA/EIS."